 We can use the definition of simulation to transform the proof of refinement to a simple proof of implication by unfolding the operators in terms of their underlying relational semantics.
-The problem with this approach is that the size of proofs will grow exponentially with respect to the size of the processes.
-To avoid this problem, some general refinement laws were defined in [4] to deal with the refinement of Circus actions at operators level and not at UTP level.
-We introduced and proved a subset of theses laws in our environment (see table 3).
+The problem with this approach is that the size of proofs will grow exponentially with the size of the processes.
+To avoid this problem, some general refinement laws were defined in [5] to deal with the refinement of Circus actions at operators level and not at UTP level.
+We introduced and proved a subset of theses laws in our environment (see Table 1).